 Of course, for the nearly 2,545 Arya’s in the world, it seems like her arc will more or less stay on the good side of history, but for the Ellaria’s (she murdered Myrcella Lannister through poison) the Khal’s (he more or less raped his wife on their honeymoon) and the Theon’s (he murdered two innocent children and passed them off as the bodies of Bran and Rickon Stark when he took Winterfell in the early seasons) it might be easier to choose a name that’s less, you know, loaded with murder.

-In fairness, this kind of thing isn’t really limited to Game of Thrones parents not having enough foresight about choosing a moral dubious name derived from a fantasy character famous for mass murder.
+In fairness, this kind of thing isn’t really limited to Game of Thrones parents not having enough foresight about choosing a morally dubious name derived from a fantasy character famous for mass murder.
 In 2015, the name “Anakin” entered the top 1,000 American baby names, and everyone knows where that moniker came from: It’s Darth Vader’s name in Star Wars before he became Darth Vader!
 Weirder still, there’s never been any confusion about Anakin being the name of a dude who killed countless people in cold blood.
 Since 1983, we’ve to know Darth Vader was really named Anakin and since 2005, we’ve witnessed him killing children.
 And yet, there were still enough people in 2015 who named their child “Anakin,” that the name became, briefly, hot.
+(Parents may want to consider throwing these wild impulses toward a middle name instead.)

 Relative to this, naming your kid Daenerys seems positively heroic, or at the very least, carries with it plausible deniability, depending on the age of the child.